1inch/limit-order-protocol/description.md

 **Example**

-Here is the code that creates an order:
+Here is the sample code that creates an order, serving as an example for the previously described `ERC721Proxy` implementation:

 ```javascript
 const makerAssetSuffix = '0x' + erc721proxy.interface.encodeFunctionData(